|

 manager, selecting your key and exporting it using the menu

 key/export.
-This will generate an ASCII (text) file with the
+This will generate an ASCII (text) file with the specified

 Generating a key revocation certificate does not seem to work under WinPT